Crispy Air Fryer Fried Pickles | 15 Minute Recipe

 Storage

-• Store – Store leftovers in an airtight container in the refrigerator for up to 2 days.
+• Store: Refrigerate leftovers in an airtight container for up to 2 days.

-• Reheat – in the air fryer at 400 degrees F / 200 degrees C for 2 to 3 minutes.
+• Reheat: In the air fryer at 400 degrees F / 200 degrees C for 2 to 3 minutes.
+It will take longer in the oven, or quicker in the microwave but will be soggy.

 top down view of a plate filled with air fryer fried pickles